katieamazing/scratch/2017-12-20-conference-rundown-2017.md

 This was a less social and less fully committed conference on my part.
 Feeling chapped and buirned out by my job hunt left me feeling overly cautious of myself and more isolated.
 My companion during the conference had a cold, and sharing a room with him had some effect on my sleep and on my desired bedtime, which also left me with less energy and time to be social.
 Those factors affected my enjoyment of this conference, I think.
 St. Louis was a cool place to visit, though, and the venue was wonderful, the party was really fun, and our hotel was super beautiful.

 **PyGotham 2017 - New York, New York**

+I made it to the first day of PyGotham this year before being taken down by the flu.
+It was wodnderful to see lots of my Python friends, hear some cool talks, and make a bit of progress on my job hunting.